HOME

 1958, Scott 855

 The first three items show Charles Bridge crossing the Danube in the center of the picture.
 The dome and clock tower of St. Nicholas Church, soon to be mentioned, can be recognized to the west (left) of the bridge, although it is not present in the 1628 depiction (above right) which antedates its construction.
-Immediately to the east (right) of the bridge on the Old Town side of the Vltava (in German, the Moldau) may be seen the towers that belong to the Clementinum or College of St. Clement, founded by St. Peter Canisius in 1556.
+Immediately to the east (right) of the bridge on the Old Town side of the Vltava River (in German, the Moldau) may be seen the towers that belong to the Clementinum or College of St. Clement, founded by St. Peter Canisius in 1556.
 It is the largest complex of historical buildings in the city.
 Six years later the college received authority to confer degrees in theology and philosophy and became Ferdinand University, in honor of its protector, the emperor.
 The Caroline or Charles University was joined to this Jesuit university beginning in 1622.
 After the Jesuits were suppressed in 1773, the Clementinum became Prague University and the home of the Czech National Library.
+The buildings now house the St. Salvator Church (the Roman Catholic Academic Parish of Prague) with the seal of the Society at the top of its facade, and St. Clement Cathedral both part of the Clementinum, in which the National Library of the Czech Republic is now housed.
+St. Salvator Church was built by the Jesuits between 1578 and 1601.

 Scott 2707

-1998, Souvenir sheet to commemorate Prague's 650th anniversary, the first stamp with the seal of Charles University, Scott 3040
+CZECH REPUBLIC, 1998, from a souvenir sheet to commemorate Prague's 650th anniversary, at stamp with the seal of Charles University, Scott 3040

 The Holy Mountain near Pribram